-Next, one side of your paper or in your spreadsheet, list all the monies that come in every month.
+Next, on one side of your paper or in your spreadsheet, list all the monies that come in every month.
 This includes gross income (before taxes), interest or dividends from investments, child support or spousal support, and any additional monies you collect every month.

-In the other column, list all the monies that go out every month; mortgage or rent, auto payment, groceries, utilities, phone, entertainment, income taxes, insurance.
+In the other column, list all the monies that go out every month; mortgage or rent, auto payment, groceries, utilities, phone, entertainment, income taxes, and insurance.
 This tells you how much is coming in and how much is going out.

 Side Hustle Time, Financial Goals and Purpose

 First and foremost, decide on a specific purpose.
-Do you want to pay down credit card debt, your mortgage, save for the holidays, so you don’t go into debt?
+Do you want to pay down credit card debt, and your mortgage, and save for the holidays, so you don’t go into debt?
 Money without purpose will not have meaning to what your side hustle stands for.

 Next, let’s talk about time first, as this is your most valuable asset.
 Depending on your job schedule, how many hours per day can you allocate for a side hustle?
 If you have a traditional 8 – 4 or 9 – 5, you’ll have evenings and weekends.
 What other commitments do you currently have outside of work?
 And don’t forget to eat and get enough sleep.
 Use a planner to create a schedule to keep you accountable.

 Then, what is your monthly monetary goal for your side hustle?
 For example, if you are a driver, how many rides (not including tips) do you need to drive each month to reach that goal?
 Then, break that down to weekly rides and even daily rides.